mrocklin/mrocklin.github.io/index.md

 ### Research

-I am broadly interested in scientific computing.
+I am broadly interested in *mathematical software engineering*.
+That is I am interested in studying and improving how mathematicians and domain scientists develop and distribute software.

 I have a favorite problem which I use to generate thoughts on automation.
 I think about the domain problem of

 -   Numerical methods for uncertainty propagation in dynamical systems